-Highlights Include: • Search for iconic arctic wildlife, such as polar bears, muskoxen, walrus and whales • Explore Canadian wildlife sanctuaries and the Ilulissat Icefjord, a UNESCO World Heritage Site • Visit traditional settlements and meet Inuit and Greenlandic locals • Cruise in a Zodiac to explore icebergs, glaciers, fjords • Immerse yourself in the icy realm of the Arctic with optional kayaking adventures
+Highlights include: Search for iconic arctic wildlife, such as polar bears, muskoxen, walrus and whales, explore Canadian wildlife sanctuaries and the Ilulissat Icefjord, visit traditional settlements and meet Inuit and Greenlandic locals.
+Cruise in a Zodiac to explore icebergs, glaciers and fjords; and immerse yourself in the icy realm of the Arctic with optional kayaking adventures.

-Day 1: Arrive in in Toronto Your arctic expedition begins!
+Day 1: Toronto Your arctic expedition begins!
 Explore the city on your own before spending the night at your included hotel.

 There may be a possibility for a shore visit at Radstock Bay, the location of one of the most impressive ancient Thule sites in the Arctic.
 Exploring the well preserved remains of the subterranean houses, including the whale bones used as supports for the dwellings, will give you an understanding of how these pre-Inuit people thrived in the Far North.
-We will attempt to land at Beechey Island, a Canadian National Historic Site.
+A landing attempt will be made at Beechey Island, a Canadian National Historic Site.
 Named after explorer Frederick William Beechey, the island is the final resting place of members of Sir John Franklin's 1845-46 expedition to find the Northwest Passage.
-The graves, on a desolate rocky beach, were discovered in 1850 by a team searching for signs of the ill-fated expedition.
+The graves were discovered on a desolate rocky beach in 1850 by a team searching for signs of the ill-fated expedition.

 Predominantly covered in glaciers and ice fields, Coburg Island and its surrounding waters comprise the Nirjutiqavvik National Wildlife Area.
 The island's steep coastal cliffs are an ideal habitat for hundreds of thousands of nesting seabirds like Brunnich's guillemots (thick-billed murres), black legged kittiwakes, northern fulmars and black guillemots.

-Day 12: Smith Sound Before saying goodbye to Canada, we'll push as far north as possible, exploring both sides of Smith Sound, the uninhabited passage between Ellesmere Island and Greenland.
-Experience a true expedition as weather and ice determine how far north we explore.
+Day 12: Smith Sound Before saying goodbye to Canada, the ship will push as far north as possible, exploring both sides of Smith Sound, the uninhabited passage between Ellesmere Island and Greenland.
+Experience a true expedition as weather and ice determine how far north you explore.

-Day 15: At Sea As we continue sailing south along the west coast of Greenland, presentations by our on-board experts will prepare you for the adventures that lie ahead.
+Day 15: At Sea As you continue sailing south along the west coast of Greenland, presentations by on-board experts will prepare you for the adventures that lie ahead.

 Days 16 - 18: West Greenland Boasting spectacular glaciers, mountainous landscapes, dramatic fjords and vibrant communities, the west coast of Greenland will leave you breathless.
-Some areas we hope to explore here are Uummannaq, Itilleq and the impressive Ilulissat Icefjord.
+Some areas you might explore here are Uummannaq, Itilleq and the impressive Ilulissat Icefjord.

-Surrounded by sea and mountains, Itilleq (meaning "crossing place") is situated about a mile (2 km) above the Arctic Circle, in a scenic hollow on a small island.
+Surrounded by sea and mountains, Itilleq (meaning "crossing place") is situated about 2 kilometres above the Arctic Circle, in a scenic hollow on a small island.
 It is the southern limit of the Greenlandic sled dog.
 To keep the breed pure, the dogs are not permitted south of this community and all other dog breeds are prohibited this far north.
-Explore the town's traditional wooden houses painted in a rainbow of colors, chat with the locals, whose main trade is fishing, and maybe challenge them to a game of football (soccer) - it won't be long before you're experiencing Itilleq's famous friendly vibe.
+Explore the town's traditional wooden houses painted in a rainbow of colours and chat with the locals, whose main trade is fishing.
+Perhaps challenge them to a game of football - it won't be long before you're experiencing Itilleq's famous friendly vibe.

 Day 19: Kangerlussuaq > Toronto Enjoy one more Zodiac ride to shore, where you'll board your charter flight back to Toronto.
-Upon arrival, we will transfer you to your included hotel.
+Upon arrival, you will be transferred to your included hotel.

 Day 20: Toronto Today, you can make your way home at your leisure or spend time exploring this vibrant city.